 A page builder allows you to drag and drop content elements on to a page and build it visually, including the layout, fonts and colours.

 Although we recommend custom built WordPress websites to keep the design safely locked away, a page builder is a great choice for those on smaller budgets, or who need total freedom to change anything on the site.

 We’ve written previously comparing page builders to custom websites, and when they’re a good option.

-Here are some of Statamic’s advantages over WordPress.
+Here are some of Craft’s advantages over WordPress.

 Advanced media handling

 It’s easier to manage your photos and other assets than with WordPress.
-Images can be saved in folders rather than in one big area like they are in WordPress.
+Images can be organized into folders rather than in one big area like they are in WordPress.

 Images can also have a “focal point” set which means the important part of an image is always kept in frame for different sized devices.